 Griffith was fixated on Dempster and his preference for her ended up alienating his stable of leading ladies.
 What didn’t help matters was the widely held belief that Dempster was a copycat; that she mimicked the acting mannerisms of other Griffith actresses (such as the Gish sisters and Mae Marsh) rather than creating her own characterization and acting style.
 Dempster was Griffith’s preferred leading lady from about 1922 to 1926.

-Author Anthony Slide, who seems to have a hate on for poor Carol, went even further in his book Silent Players, quoting numerous performers with a negative view of Dempster and repeating anti-Dempster anecdotes: Lois Wilson described her as “as sharp offscreen as she was on.”
+The biographical Silent Players by Anthony Slide quotes numerous performers with a negative view of Dempster and they repeat anti-Dempster anecdotes: Lois Wilson described her as “as sharp offscreen as she was on.”
 Wilson and friend Bebe Daniels were united in their dislike of her.
 Dorothy Gish had a little dog that would bark at screenings whenever Dempster appeared in the film.
 Yipes!
 Snark!
 Even D.W.
 Griffith later acknowledged his twitterpated behavior.
-(Notice how everyone neatly places the blame on Dempster, a teen when she started working with Griffith, rather than the man who kept pushing her forward?)
+(Notice how everyone neatly places the blame on Dempster, a teen when she started working with Griffith, rather than Griffith himself, who was old enough to be her father and kept pushing her forward.)

 So, does Dempster deserve the contempt that she receives?
 What is she like onscreen?
 Have her performances aged well?
 Is she a hack actress or a forgotten gem?
 I had seen her in supporting roles but it was time to decide if Miss Dempster could carry an entire movie on her shoulders.
 And so I took a look at The Love Flower, one of Carol Dempster’s earlier starring roles.